Lisa Lindahl: Jogbra, Inc.

 Lindahl was in the middle of graduate school, which she put on hold, when she came up with the idea for the jockbra.
 Lisa called her sister Victoria Woodrow one day to complain about her painful experiences having to just wear a normal bra while running.
 During the course of Lindahl and theater costume designer Polly Smith's exploration for a better alternative, Victoria suggested that what they needed was a jockstrap for women's breasts.
 In the costume shop of Royall Tyler Theatre at the University of Vermont, Lindahl and Smith actually sewed two jockstraps together and nicknamed it a "jockbra".
 Smith's assistant, Hinda Schreiber, also helped with creating the bra.
 It was later renamed a "jogbra".
 One of their original Jogbras is bronzed and on display near the costume shop of the theater.
 Two others are housed by the Smithsonian Institution and another by the New York Metropolitan Museum of Art.

 For years Lindahl held the role of president, Chief Executive Officer and chair of the board for selling the invention.
 Then in 1990 Playtex purchased the invention.
 After Playtex's purchasing of the company, Lindahl still served as Co-President of the Jogbra.

 Epilepsy Foundation

-Lisa Lindahl suffers from epilepsy herself, and has made it one of her main goals to educate others on the topic.
+Lisa Lindahl has epilepsy herself, and has made it one of her main goals to educate others on the topic.
 Lindahl took upon the role of Senior Vice President of the Board of Directors of the Epilepsy Foundation for several years.
 While holding this position Lindahl created The Women and Epilepsy Health Initiative, which has given opportunities for researchers to study the gender differences in epilepsy.
 For all her work to help the cause, the Epilepsy Foundation gave Lindahl a National Personal Achievement Award.
 In 1999, Lindahl was awarded a Congressional Commendation for her work on epilepsy by Vermont Senator James Jeffords.